softpian/Kotlin-MVP-RxJava-Dagger2/README.md

 [RxJava][15] was used as follows:

-* Making RESTFul API calls and processing responses - [RxJava2 Adapter][17] of Retrofit which makes Observable object used for receiving a response instead of normal Call object.
+* Making RESTful API calls and processing responses - [RxJava2 Adapter][17] of Retrofit which makes Observable object used for receiving a response instead of normal Call object.

 * Processing UI events, especially from EditText - [RxBinding][18]